Escarpment - Martinborough Pinot Noir 2019

 Robert Parker

-"At half the price of Kupe, Escarpment's single vineyard wine offers excellent value for one of New Zealand's finest Pinot Noirs.
-Still young, it needs a little time in a decanter or glass, then opens up to reveal a wine that is both elegant and powerful.
-Red fruits, tree sap, tar, and underlying minerality are enveloped in racy tannins.
-Length, elegance, intensity, and regional character are all present, as is the ability to age until at least 2028."
+"At half the price of Kupe, this single-vineyard Escarpment wine offers excellent value for one of New Zealand’s finest Pinot Noirs.
+Still young, it needs a little time in a decanter or glass before opening up into a wine that is both elegant and powerful.
+Red fruit, tree sap, tar, and underlying minerality are wrapped in racy tannins.
+Length, elegance, intensity, and regional character are all present, as is the potential to age until at least 2028.”
 (Wine Enthusiast 2022).
-Screw cap.
+Screw cap

-Buy your Escarpment wines at the best price in a private sale!
+Buy your Escarpment wines at the best prices in a private sale!

 Nose

-Aromas of black, red, and green fruits that make Pinot Noir famous
+Aromas of black, red, and green fruits that have made Pinot Noir famous

-Elegant fruity flavors, complexity, appealing texture, supple and ripe tannins
+Elegant fruity flavors, complexity, an appealing texture, and supple, ripe tannins

 Serve